-Intellectual Property Lawyer Charlottesville, VA
+Intellectual Property Lawyer in Charlottesville, Virginia

 The Benefits of Registration

+For trademarks, registration is optional.
 To use your trademark you do not have to register it.
 That said, a Charlottesville, VA intellectual property lawyer encourages you to go through the federal registration process because there are many advantages that you would not have without registration.

 - There is a notice that you have claimed ownership of the trademark.